oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

 ## Task 2: Create a Bucket in OCI Object Storage

-To create a Bucket using OCI Console, login to your OCI Account.
+In this task, you'll create a bucket in OCI Object Storage.

 1. To access the Object Storage service, click on the menu icon **(☰)** at the top-left corner.